mitogen-hq/mitogen/docs/index.rst

 2.4** released November 2004, making it suitable for managing a fleet of potentially ancient corporate hardware.
 For example econtext can be used out of the box against Red Hat Enterprise Linux 5, which was released in 2007.

+There is currently no support for Python 3, and no solid plan for supporting it any time soon.
+Due to constraints on implementation size and desire for compatibility with ancient Python versions, conventional porting methods such as ``six.py`` are likely to be unsuitable.